-Compliance with DoD STIGs and CIS Benchmarks
+Compliance with DISA STIGs and CIS Benchmarks

-Guidance from the DoD has indicated CIS Benchmarks can be utilized in place of Security Technical Implementation Guidelines (STIGs) - configuration standards for DoD Information Assurance (IA) and IA-enabled devices/systems.
+Guidance from the DoD Cloud Computing SRG indicates CIS Benchmarks are an acceptable alternative in place of STIGs - configuration standards for DoD Information Assurance (IA) and IA-enabled devices/systems.
 The DoD Cloud Computing Security Requirements Guide (SRG), version 1, Release 3 states:

-“Impact Level 2: While the use of STIGs and SRGs by CSPs is preferable, industry-standard baselines such as those provided by the Center for Internet Security (CIS) benchmarks are an acceptable alternative to the STIGs and SRGs.”
+“Impact Level 2: While the use of STIGs and SRGs by CSPs is preferable, industry-standard baselines such as those provided by the Center for Internet Security (CIS) Benchmarks are an acceptable alternative to the STIGs and SRGs.”

 - A new Level 3 profile that includes additional requirements from the STIG that were not covered in the Level 1 and Level 2 profiles.